 After a very successful presentation at the Canadian Museum of History where it welcomed more than 215,000 visitors before closing in January 2016, the exhibition then started moving west.
 Venues included THEMUSEUM in Kitchener (April 8 to June 16, 2016), the Manitoba Museum in Winnipeg (July 14 to October 10, 2016) and the Royal BC Museum in Victoria (April to October 2017).

 “This exhibition would not have been possible without the great generosity of the Fox family, and their willingness to share Terry with the world,” said Jean-Marc Blais, Director General of the Canadian Museum of History.
-“More than 35 years after his astonishing achievement, Terry Fox remains a hero for Canadians.
+“More than 37 years after his astonishing achievement, Terry Fox remains a hero for Canadians.
 This tour will give more people a chance to marvel at his determination and courage.”

 “During the Marathon of Hope and the months that followed, Canadians filled our home in Port Coquitlam, B.C., with scrapbooks, letters and gifts,” said Darrell Fox, Terry’s brother.
 “We’re honoured to share some of our collection and to help tell this important story.”

+The tour will enable many more people to understand why some consider Terry Fox to be the greatest Canadian of all time.
 Terry Fox – Running to the Heart of Canada was produced by the Canadian Museum of History, in partnership with the Terry Fox Centre.